-Commercial aircraft operators and non-commercial operators flying complex aircraft are required to have an operations manual (OM).
+Commercial aircraft operators and non-commercial operators flying complex motor-powered aircraft must have an Operations Manual (OM).

 Commercial air transport operators must submit this manual to the competent authority and show that it complies with all applicable regulations before being issued with an air operator’s certificate (AOC).
 Non-commercial and specialised operators (aerial work) do not need to have their manuals approved before starting operations but have the same responsibility to maintain an accurate and up-to-date OM.

 The OM is not a single document; it usually consists of a suite of several large volumes.